DannyBen/mister_bin/README.md

 - [Madman][3] - The Markdown Swiss Army Knife
 - [Kojo][2] - Command line utility for generating config files from templates and definition files
+- [Jobly][6] - Compact job server with API, CLI, Web UI
+- [Slacktail][7] - Command line utility for following your Slack chat from the terminal

 [1]: http://docopt.org/